New residential and commercial developments make demands on the City's resources and services such as the transport network, water supply and parks.

 Using development contributions to fund a fair share of the costs of providing additional facilities and infrastructure to cater for growth means current ratepayers are not burdened with the full cost. it also means the Council can plan for and build the right infrastructure at the right time to support the City's growth.

-Christchurch City Council uses development contributions to help pay for assets that provide growth capacity for the following activities.
+Christchurch City Council uses development contributions to help pay for infrastructure assets that provide growth capacity for the following activities.

 Development contributions can only be used to fund the growth-related part of a capital project and not for improved levels of service, or maintenance and renewal costs.